jamonholmgren/motion-table/README.md

-# Motion::Tables
+# MotionTable

-TODO: Write a gem description
+MotionTable is a RubyMotion gem for easily building table views in iOS.

 ## Installation